SuleimanFarah/sunpy/GSoC-2013-Application--Michael-Malocha:--Database-of-Local-Data-(Draft).md

 * Write and edit a lot of the documentation for the newly developed code base

 **Week 13: Buffer (Sept.
 9th - Sept.
 15th)**
-* Just planning a little time in case I've had any miscalculations in part size for the project
+* Just planning a little time in case I've had any miscalculations in time requirements for project chunks

 **Week 14: Polish and Final Evaluations (Sept.
 16th - Sept.
 27th)**
 * Polish code